On The Statistical Limits of Self-Improving Agents: Setup and Five-Axis Decomposition

+When we say learnable in the Turing sense, we additionally require that the learner and the hypotheses it outputs are implementable on a Church--Turing equivalent substrate.

-\paragraph{Capacity notion.} Losses are bounded in $[0,1]$.
-Our general statements hold for any uniform capacity notion that yields distribution-free uniform convergence (e.g., VC-subgraph or pseudodimension).
-For concreteness we instantiate to the $0$--$1$ loss, where capacity reduces to the VC dimension VC$(\cdot)$.
-(All bounds remain valid if VC is replaced by $\mathrm{Pdim}$ or VC-subgraph with the usual constants.)
+\paragraph{Capacity notion.} Our results apply with any uniform capacity notion that yields distribution-free uniform convergence, such as VC-subgraph or pseudodimension.
+For concreteness, for $0$--$1$ loss we use VC dimension, written $\mathrm{VC}\!\left[\cdot\right]$.

-\paragraph{Constants and notation.} We use a universal constant $c>0$ that may change from line to line and the convention $\tilde O(\cdot)$ to hide polylogarithmic factors in $m,n_v,1/\delta$.
+\paragraph{Constants and notation.} We use absolute constants $c_1,c_2,\ldots$ whose values may differ across lemmas but are fixed within a statement.
+We use $\tilde O\!\left[\cdot\right]$ to hide polylogarithmic factors in $m,n_v,1/\delta$.
 Probabilities are over the draws of $S$ and $V$ unless specified.

 \paragraph{Axis isolation and substrate scope.} Throughout, we analyze one axis at a time while holding others fixed.
-Under Church–Turing-equivalent substrates $F$, learnability refers to classical (Turing-based) PAC; non-CT cases are treated separately in the substrate section \S\ref{sec:substrate}.
+Under Church--Turing equivalent substrates $F$, learnability refers to classical PAC in the computable sense.
+Non Church--Turing cases are treated separately in Section~\ref{sec:substrate}.

-\paragraph{Data-path edits and i.i.d.\ integrity.} Our PAC statements assume $S$ and $V$ are i.i.d.\ from $\mathcal D$ and independent of each other.
-Permitted data-path operations are those that preserve i.i.d.\ draws (e.g., additional i.i.d.\ samples, balanced but label-independent subsampling, or predeclared splits).
+\paragraph{Data-path integrity.} Our PAC statements assume $S$ and $V$ are i.i.d.\ from $\mathcal D$ and independent of each other.
+Permitted data-path operations are those that preserve i.i.d.\ draws, such as additional i.i.d.\ samples, balanced but label-independent subsampling, or predeclared splits.
 If selection depends on labels or on $V$, standard importance-weighting or covariate-shift corrections must be used; otherwise guarantees may fail.

+\paragraph{Axes and interpretation.} Each axis corresponds either to expanding the effective hypothesis family or to analyzing a structured subset within a standard model.
+Representational and architectural axes expand the effective hypothesis family.
+The algorithmic axis studies a structured subset within standard online learning.
+The metacognitive axis filters which edits are evaluated and accepted.
+The substrate axis affects learnability only through computability or by changing the induced hypothesis family.